 Final Cut Pro uses the GPUs on the graphics cards for effects previews and rendering, so you can work with richer projects in real time.
-GPU utilisation also enables faster optical flow analysis, RED RAW processing and “Send to Compressor”, as well as background exporting, allowing you to deliver projects while editing.
+GPU utilization also enables faster optical flow analysis, RED RAW processing, and “Send to Compressor,” as well as background exporting, allowing you to deliver projects while editing.

-Final Cut Pro is designed to use Apple’s ColorSync colour management for display and processing, producing accurate and consistent colour from import to render and export.
-Colours look the same whether you’re playing back media in Final Cut Pro, Motion or QuickTime Player.
+Final Cut Pro is designed to use Apple’s ColorSync color management for display and processing, producing accurate and consistent color from import through render and export.
+Colors look the same whether you’re playing back media in Final Cut Pro, Motion, or QuickTime Player.